box/developer.box.com/pages/ai-dev-zone/index.md

 </Header>

-Box AI Developer Zone features interactive demos to give you hands-on experience with Box AI Platform API.
+Box AI Developer Zone features interactive demos to give you hands-on experience with Box AI API.
 With a few clicks you can create prompts, view sample code, explore Box AI use cases, and more!